simivar/riot-php/README.md

 ```

 ## APIs Coverage
-> :warning: API that have their names ~strikethrough~ are deprecated and will be removed.
+> :warning: APIs that have their names ~strikethrough~ are deprecated and will be removed.

 | API                  | Docs                                                              | Status |
 | -------------------- | ----------------------------------------------------------------- | ------ |